KevinLu0102/Pokedex/README.md

 - MVVM: The application follows the MVVM architectural pattern, separating data models, UI components, and business logic into different layers

-- Singleton: The APIService and FavoriteService classes are implemented as singletons to provide a single instance for making API calls and managing favorite Pokémon throughout the application
+- Singleton: The APIService and FavoriteService classes are implemented as singletons to provide a single instance for making API calls and managing favorite Pokémons throughout the application

 - Delegate: The application uses the delegate pattern to handle data for List and Grid

 ## About the Code

-To improve code readability, maintainability, and extensibility, I did the following during development:
+The following were implemented to improve code readability, maintainability, and extensibility:

 - Custom error handling: Defined custom error types NetworkError using Enum in APIService, covering various possible error scenarios and providing more explicit and meaningful error messages for easier error handling and testing